massari100/django-mtr-sync/README.md

 - Inline support
 - Dashboard without admin
 - Custom filters (querysets)
-- Adding support of JSON, YAML, XML, ODS
+- Adding support of JSON, YAML, XML
 - Permission control for import settings using django auth, to minimize human errors.
 For example, this would allow only the manager to choose the settings template for import and to upload files without configuring
 - Export templates for (XLS, XLSX, ODS)
   - upload custom templates